Philadelphia officials express alarm over 2020 gun violence

 Police department statistics showed 363 homicides as of Monday night - an increase of 40% over last year and already topping the year-long total of 356 in 2019, itself already the highest homicide total in more than a decade.

-The violence continued Tuesday as police called to a southwest Philadelphia restaurant in the early morning found a 19-year-old man shot six times.
+The violence continued Tuesday as police called to a southwest Philadelphia takeout restaurant in the early morning found a 19-year-old man shot six times.
 He died at a hospital.
 On Tuesday afternoon, a 33-year-old man was killed by a shot to the back of the head in west Philadelphia; two hours later, another man died in southwest Philadelphia.

 “Every act of gun violence is absolutely tragic; however it is especially shameful and sickening when the victims are among our most vulnerable,” Outlaw said.
 She cited “some recent positive trends in targeted areas,” with homicide reductions in some districts over the last 28 days following increased arrests for firearms violations and drug sales.